 BUSINESS VARIANCE REQUEST FORM

 Please visit the link to the Google Form to fill out and submit it.
 This form is for businesses who would like to resume business while meeting CDC guidelines and State Public Health orders.
 If you have further questions about this form, please email: BACKTOWORK@LCWY.ORG This form is for businesses who have a plan to meet CDC guidance.
 This form will be reviewed by the County Health Officer who then coordinates with the State Health Officer to approve submitted plans to allow business variance to the existing orders.
-Not all businesses will be opening at the same rate.
-Current order modifications and guidance from the State are still forthcoming.
-We do not have concrete reopening dates for anyone just yet.
 We ask that you be patient and if you are seeking a variance for your business, please fill out the form as soon as possible.
 Once the process of form review begins, someone will update you on the outcome of your requests as soon as possible.

 Businesses can request PPE from the State here.